aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 sentient.walk();
 ```

-Because even though the instance is a `Person`, the interface is a `Sentient`, so you can only call methods from the `Sentient` interface.
+This is because, even though the instance is a `Person`, the interface is a `Sentient`, so you can only call methods from the `Sentient` interface.

-This feature provides a way to have multiple inheritance in Java that's otherwise not supported.
+This feature provides a way of having multiple inheritance in Java that's otherwise not supported.

 ----